 Our course pages can be found at kurser.math.su.se.

 It is quite common that the student at the time of application has not finished all courses that are given as special eligibility requirements for the course or programme the student has applied for.
 This will result in the admission status "Conditionally admitted".

 The administration of conditions will be carried out just before course start.
 As long as the condition remains you cannot complete online registration to the courses you will take.
-If the condition is still in place by course start, and you haven't received any notification about whether or not you'll be allowed to take the course or programme you have applied for, contact us (contact details below).
+If the condition is still in place by course start, and you haven't received any notification about whether or not you'll be allowed to take the course or programme you have applied for, contact our student advisors.
 If the course is one where online registration closes early, contact us before it closes.

 Placed on reserve list